core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Version -13 to -14 ## {#sec-13-14}

-* More context information in the abstract.
+* More context information in the abstract and introduction.

 * Editorial improvements.